zonieedhossain/zonieedhossain/README.md

-I am a Software Engineer with more than five years of experience in building scalable software solutions and microservices using GoLang, Python, GraphQL, and gRPC.
-Moreover, with the knowledge of AWS, Kubernetes, Docker, I have managed to improve and optimize both operational systems and user interfaces even under critical conditions and all requirements.
-My excellent system always developed and delivered not only on time but also of high quality.
+Accomplished Software Engineer with over five years of experience in designing and developing scalable software solutions and microservices.
+I am proficient in Golang, Python, MicroServices, GraphQL, and gRPC.
+Familiar with AWS, Kubernetes, and Docker, I have leveraged these technologies in past projects to enhance operational systems and user interfaces under critical conditions, consistently delivering high-quality solutions on time.

 Programing Language:
 ```